vansin/vansin/README.md

 wechat: van-sin

-Contributor to MMRotate and OpenMMLab PlayGround
+Contributor of MMRotate and OpenMMLab PlayGround